ProjectTIER/projecttier.org/README.md

 * To pull the database: `fab pull_production_data`
 * To pull file uploads: `fab pull_production_media`

-See `fabfile.py` for more information.
+Please see `fabfile.py` for more information.
 You'll need authentication to run these commands.

 ## License and credits